 - Early warning is limited to hard wire or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to LD3 Standard.
+The equipment is subjected to a cyclical test. - 2) Based on the sample of properties accessed during the previous fire risk assessment, and the two flats that were accessed during this survey, the smoke alarms within resident's flats are installed to LD3 Standard.